verseles/xpm/README.md

 - Prefer native pm way and falls back to xpm way

 > Consider XPM as **release candidate** in Linux, **beta** in macOS, and **alpha** in Windows.
 It's not ready for production, but it's ready for testing and feedback.

+### Why use xpm?

+- Easy to install using flatpak, snap, appimage, default package manager or automatic fallback to xpm way
+- Automatic fallback to the most reasonable way to install the package
+  - By using Flatpak if available
+  - By using Snap if available
+  - By using AppImage if available
+  - And ultimately by using the xpm way that may download, compile, install etc.
+- High effort to run in non-interactive way
+- Search are fast and growing filter options
+- You don't need to know the package manager of your distro
+- You don't need to know the package name that the package manager uses
+- Easy to choose channels (stable, beta, nightly, etc)

 ## Installation